-Cabinet fronts are made of finished hardwoods.
-With proper care, the beauty and utility of your cabinets will last for many years.
-Remove splashes and splatters promptly to avoid permanent stains.
+The Cabinet fronts are made of finished hardwoods.
+Their beauty and utility will last for many years with proper and careful care.
+It would be best if you cleaned splashes and splatters immediately to avoid persistent discoloration.

 Dust cabinets with a soft, lint-free cloth frequently.

 Water or a spray-type dust remover is preferred to dampen the cloth mildly.
 Once every few months, use a good-quality, non-oil-based furniture polish to polish the wood and laminate cabinet surfaces.
 Make sure to wipe up spills immediately.

 Avoid using detergents, bleach, citrus or ammonia-based cleaners, soap pads, steel wool, or abrasive cleaners on your cabinets.
 Such extreme abrasives can degrade the wood finish.